averykhoo/aho-corasick-string-replacement/README.md

 output = trie.translate(target)
 print(output)  # 'I have a pineapple...
 I have an pencil...'
 ```
--   How do I make it case insensitive?
+-   How do I make it case-insensitive?
     -   Not implemented
 -   Why is it finding substrings (e.g. "java" in "javascript")?
     -   That's just what a string search should do...